Overview - updated February 2026

 Starting point

-The starting place is the beach front at the end of Railway Terrace.
+The starting place is the beach front at the end of Railway Terrace on the grassed lookout.
 There is plenty of parking here, although on the weekends in summer, it will be busy unless you arrive first thing in the morning.
 Check the parking signs to make sure you aren’t parking in a time limited zone.
+There’s plenty of parking behind the shopfronts on Rockingham Beach Rd just north of Railway Tce.

 Getting there using public transport